meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 - **Take into account that any security issues related to database access or code generation in SonarCloud are minors and need to be reviewed for a final release.**
 - **Each security correction must be following the same pushing path from feature to develop to main branches.**
+- **This API can be adjusted to call any other model from AWS Bedrock that can be available on your AWS account.
+Please refer to the right snippet of code to do the correspoding end-point invoking.**
 - **The design is modular enough!
 It is possible to use the same files distribution of any API described here, and any FastAPI or Flask objects/sessions declarations included here to modify the input type.
-Thus, any new type of API can be deployed and evaluated using this same setup.**
+Thus, any new type of API can be deployed and evaluated using this same code setup.**

 For a detailed video running the API test refer to the following explanatory video [https://drive.google.com/file/d/10Du3PZhLgFvb9w6Pdl-MOvHh02fZpkCM/view?usp=drive_link](https://drive.google.com/file/d/10Du3PZhLgFvb9w6Pdl-MOvHh02fZpkCM/view?usp=drive_link).
 Don't hesitate to contact me for further details.